 (Food Coma, Common)

-A Food-induced Coma is a condition resulting from the sudden abnormal over-consumption of an excess quantity of food and, on occasion wine, typically ingested over a very limited period of time.
+A Food-induced Coma is a condition resulting from the sudden abnormal over-consumption of an excessive quantity of food and, on occasion wine, typically ingested over a very limited period of time.

 - listlessness, a feeling of weakness and low energy